Evarext/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this repo isabout more codes on nested loops
+This repo is about more codes on nested loops.